Colorectal Cancer Screening & Coalition

 - Alliance for Colorectal Testing (ACT)

 The Alliance for Colorectal Testing (ACT) project aims to increase colorectal cancer screening (CRCS) for asymptomatic patients at average risk and referral directly to colonoscopy for increased risk patients.
 Primary care clinics are expected to offer a take-home Fecal Immunochemical Test (FIT) tests to their patients who are uninsured and/or who have low-income.
 This CRCS program provides for payment of costs related to the FIT test, follow-up colonoscopy and polypectomy if needed.
 This comprehensive approach is supported by robust coordination of service providers involved in colonoscopy provision and navigation services for patients.
 The ACT project is funded by the Cancer Prevention and Research Institute of Texas (CPRIT)

-For a list of clinics in Bastrop, Brazoria, Caldwell, Galveston, Gonzales, Guadalupe, Hardin, Jefferson, Liberty, Montgomery, Orange, San Jacinto and Victoria Counties, visit the Texas Cancer Information colorectal cancer screening services page, Where can I get screened for colon cancer?.
+For a list of clinics in Atascosa, Bastrop, Brazoria, Caldwell, Galveston, Gonzales, Guadalupe, Hardin, Jefferson, Karnes, Liberty, Live Oak, McMullen, Montgomery, Nueces, Orange, San Jacinto, Victoria and Wilson Counties, visit the Texas Cancer Information colorectal cancer screening services page, Where can I get screened for colon cancer?.

 - ACT Colorectal Cancer Screening Coalition